-From the United Kingdom to Italy, with a few stops in France, Belgium, Germany and Switzerland, we picked and ranked from #13 to #1 our favorite autumn flea markets around Europe which will be taking place between 23rd September and 21st December 2019.
+From the United Kingdom to Italy, with a few stops in France, Belgium, Germany, and Switzerland, we picked and ranked from #13 to #1 our favorite autumn flea markets around Europe which will be taking place between 23rd September and 22nd December 2019.

 #13 Autumn Flea Markets in Europe: Auer Dult (Germany)

-Hosting over 300 stalls, Auer Dult flea market is one of the largest jumble sales in Munich, and a unique place which you can search for rarities and curiosities from the old days.
-The Auer Dult welcomes 300,000 visitors in the course of the year, and is nowadays considered to be one of the largest crockery market in Europe.
+Hosting over 300 stalls, Auer Dult flea market is one of the largest jumble sales in Munich and a unique place in which you can search for rarities and curiosities from the old days.
+The Auer Dult welcomes 300,000 visitors in the course of the year and is nowadays considered to be one of the largest crockery markets in Europe.